iainctduncan/CSC581/final-project/activity_report.md

   back to this work for four or five days and have to waste a bunch of time figuring out what was loaded in my head
 * Plus I could lose work this way in the event of a disk failure ....
 * Worth thinking about what will go in which repositories better ahead of time
-* Process of writing demo documentation was helpful - it did make me find some rough edges and design flaws
+* The process of writing demo documentation was helpful - it did make me find some rough edges and design flaws
-* Process of making a top to bottom video was also helpful in finding design flaws or things that need to be easier
+* The process of making a top to bottom video was also helpful in finding design flaws or things that need to be easier

 ## Log
 This is an incomplete report as unfortunately I was lost some commit history